JermaSites/JermaDebt/README.md

 `Date` is a short date corresponding to when the change happened in the format of `Jan.
 1st, 1970`

-`Time` is a [UNIX timestamp](https://en.wikipedia.org/wiki/Unix_time) corresponding to when the change happened.
-It isn't necessary to be 100% accurate with the time but it is preferable.

 `Reason` is a very short summary to be used on graphs and the like.

 `ReasonMarkdown` is a longer summary with markdown support to add citation URLs.